 What Are Generators and How Do They Work?

-This occurs by harnessing mechanical motion—typically from an internal combustion engine or a turbine—to rotate a conductor within a magnetic field.
-As the conductor moves, it forces the flow of electric charges through the conductive wires of the generator’s coils, producing an electrical current that can be directed into an external circuit.
+Put simply, a generator uses mechanical motion, usually from an internal combustion engine or a turbine, to spin a conductor (like a copper coil) inside a magnetic field.
+This motion forces electric charges to flow through the wires of the generator’s coils, creating an electric current.
+That current is then fed into an external circuit—powering your appliances, tools, or systems.

 Types of Generators: Choosing The Right One For Solar Power Backup